mrcoles/cssunminifier/README.md

 You must have node installed to run this script.
 You can install it with something like [homebrew](http://mxcl.github.com/homebrew/) `brew install node` or [manually](http://nodejs.org/#download).

+The code for this project [lives on github](https://github.com/mrcoles/cssunminifier).